kirenz/codelabs/markdown/cloud-mysql/cloud-mysql.md

 - Click on "NEW PROJECT" and call it "bigdata"

 <img src="img/1b-new-project.png" alt="" width="500">

+- If asked, provide the following information: no organization and educational billing account

 - In the project selection, choose your project "bigdata"